jdoleary/Spellmasons/docs/TasksCurrent.md

 - Change AOE behavior so that it just expands radius
     - This radius expansion should work for ANY spell that uses a radius: vortex, bloat, chain, etc
     - Maybe it only modifies the spell directly after it
+- idea: summoner spells like elden ring
+    - they split your stats
+- enemy that debuffs blessings

 ## New Spell Ideas
 - Card: Mind Control (changes faction temporarily)